UFRGS-CAROL/carol-fi/README.md

 ## 4 How to run matrix multiplication test

 To test matrixMul run the make into the matrixMul folder 'codes/matrixMul'.
+See codes/matrixMul/README.md for more info.

 <ol>
 <li>First step is the profiler</li>